Another Perfect Murder

 It took me some time

-to gain my composure and I left for my in-laws home.
+to gain my composure and we left for my in-laws home.
+Just outside our compound, Sujay stalled the car.
+He opened the bonnet.
+I stepped out of the car and hailed a cab.
 Sujay joined me an hour

 and all of us laughed.

-mid-night and on the way back Sujay told me that he had removed the jewelry
+We returned around mid-night and on the way back Sujay told me that he had washed and wiped dry the rain coat and removed the jewellery

-from the bedroom to make it look like a burglary and hid it under the car seat along with Suman's cellphone.
-It would stay there till the
+from the bedroom to make it look like a burglary.
+He hid it under the car seat.
+On the way to my in-laws he had smashed Suman's cellphone and threw it away.
+The jewellery would stay there till the

 police closed the case.